We use resources wisely, seek new solutions and work to reduce our environmental footprint.

 Carbon Reductions and Climate Goals

-Alliant Energy’s clean energy vision is expected to exceed the carbon reductions and climate goals pledged originally by the United States under the voluntary United Nations Paris Accord and previously required by the Environmental Protection Agency’s Clean Power Plan.
+Alliant Energy’s plans for a clean energy future are expected to exceed the carbon reductions and climate goals pledged originally by the U.S. under the voluntary United Nations Paris Accord.

 U.S. Paris Accord Goal: